Arkansas sues Family Dollar over rodents found in facility - NewsBreak

 Arkansas sues Family Dollar over rodents found in facility

 LITTLE ROCK, Ark.
-(AP) — Arkansas has filed a lawsuit against Family Dollar over the discovery of 1,000 rodents in a distribution facility that prompted the chain to temporarily close hundreds of stores in the South.
+(AP) - Arkansas is suing Family Dollar over the discovery of 1,000 rodents in a distribution facility in the state that prompted the discount retail chain to recall items purchased from hundreds of stores in the South.

-Attorney General Leslie Rutledge filed the lawsuit Thursday in state court against the North Carolina-based chain and parent company Dollar Tree.2 teens shot at Greenville Co. park
+Attorney General Leslie Rutledge filed the lawsuit Thursday against the North Carolina-based chain and parent company Dollar Tree.

 Comments / 0